RIYA45088/M2-EmbSys/Project/2_Architecture/Structural Diagram/Readme.md

  # Cabin Air Filter
  An air cabin filter is an important component in any vehicle's heating System.
 It helps protect the passengers from contaminants in the air they breathe.

+ # Fresh Air
+ Adding fresh air to a heating system accomplishes two primary indoor air quality goals.
+It pressurizes a building and increases indoor air quality by diluting  polluted or stale indoor air.

+ # Coolant Expansion Tank
+  It allows the coolant, the antifreeze, and the air in the system to expand with rising temperature and pressure.